aiops/logsight-sdk-py/docs/source/usage/quick_start/incident_detector.rst

 Prerequisites
 *************
 + logsight.ai_ subscription (create one for free to get your private key)
-+ Once you have your subscription, create an application_ resource in the portal
++ Once you have your subscription, create an application_ named quick_start_app in the integration tab
 + You will need the `private key`_ to connect your application to the Incident Detector API
 + You'll paste your private key into the code below later